brucehsieh56/thsieh4.github.io/index.md

 # Hello!

 Welcome to my website.
-I'm Bruce, I'd like to share my works and interesting experience in Machine Learning and Data Science, please have a look at my posts.
+I'm Bruce, I'd like to share my interesting experience in Machine Learning and Data Science, please have a look at my posts and works.

 # Posts
 <ul>